monikaando/BlogAPI/README.md

 - Footer<br>

-    An additional element with the link to my github page<br>
+    An additional element with the link to my github page (not visible on pictures below)<br>

 <b>Desktop version:</b>